 (i) the sale of; or

-(ii) the doing by any person of any other Act or thing in relation to,
+(ii) the doing by any person of any other act or thing in relation to,

 forest produce on or from Crown land.

 (1a) Without limiting the generality of subsection (1)(b)(ii), the Executive Director may, under that subsection, enter into a contract with any person for that person to fell, cut, prepare, take, remove or measure forest produce on or from Crown land and deliver the forest produce to a buyer under a contract of sale or move the forest produce to a place where it can be collected by a buyer under a contract of sale.